Stardo0/School-Management-System/README.md

 - [Configuration](#) - Coming Soon!

-## Contributing

-We welcome contributions from the community to enhance UF-SMS.
-If you'd like to contribute, please follow our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the GNU GPL - see the [LICENSE](LICENSE) file for details.